 If you hear other non-theatre acronyms at Calvin and wonder what they mean, visit this link.

 Being involved in theatre can teach you a lot, even if you have no intention of working in theatre professionally after college.
 Business consultant and blogger Tom Vander Well has written an excellent post about his experience as a theatre major and how it helped him succeed in life.
 Even if you’re not a theatre minor, you can benefit from what you’ll learn in CTC.
-Check out his post to find out why he considered his education in theatre at a Christian liberal arts college so beneficial.
+Check out his post to find out why he considered his education in theatre at a Christian liberal arts university so beneficial.